aahumishra061-sketch/Day3.md/day3.md

-(this is response without role based prompt)
+⭐(this is response without role based prompt)

 Here are the **best ways** a Sales Executive should respond when customer says price is high 👇